mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-* By measuring the percentage of rides in each catgeory that occurred on different days of the week, we can see that `members` were more likely to ride on weekdays, and casual users preferred `weekends.`
+* By measuring the percentage of rides in each category that occurred on different days of the week, we can see that `members` were more likely to ride on weekdays, and casual users preferred `weekends.`

   * This suggests that `members` go on rides more often to go to work, while casual users ride on bikes more often `just for fun.`